htmlfarmer/security/SECURITY_AUDIT_SCRIPT_IDEAS.md

 31. **DOM-based XSS Scanner:** Uses a headless browser to inject payloads into URL fragments.
 32. **Insecure Form Action Checker:** Crawls the site to find forms submitting over HTTP.
 33. **User Workflow IDOR Tester:** (Requires configuration) Logs in as different users to test access controls.
 34. **API Authorization Tester:** Tries to access authenticated API endpoints with invalid tokens.
+Also checks for common JSON Web Token (JWT) misconfigurations like weak secrets or `alg:none`.
 35. **API Rate Limiting Tester:** Sends a high volume of requests to an API endpoint.

+---

+### IV.
+Tool Enhancements (UI & Functionality)

+36. **HTML/PDF Report Generator:** Instead of just console output, compile all findings into a professional, easy-to-read HTML or PDF report.
+Include vulnerability descriptions, risk ratings, and remediation advice.
+37. **Colorized Console Output:** Use colors in the terminal to make results more readable (e.g., red for high-risk findings, yellow for warnings, green for passed checks).
+38. **Verbosity Control:** Implement `-v` (verbose) and `-q` (quiet) flags to control how much detail is printed to the console during a scan.
+39. **Configuration File Support:** Allow users to define targets, exclude specific paths or tests, and provide authentication tokens via a `config.yaml` file for more complex, authenticated scans.